AndrzejJakubczak/Aplikacja-finansowa/README.md

 # FinanSync
-> The Budget application is an application that allows the user to track their income and expenses in two currencies (PLN and EUR).
+> The FinanSync application is a web application that allows the user to track their income and expenses in two currencies (PLN and EUR).

 #### Live demo [_here_](http://finansync.pl/).